Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 library.
 Over time, NumPy (more than 15 years old today) has become a blind import before starting any Python project involving manipulation of arrays.

+With the recent advancements in and around the field of Machine Learning, Deep Learning techniques have gained a lot of popularity in the AI community.
-Quite recently with the Deep Learning buzz, more and more libraries have been developed with some extra sweetness on top of the NumPy like `nd-array` computation functionality.
-Namely this extra sweetness is the multi-device (`CPU`, `GPU`, `XLA` etc.) support and autograd engine for the array/tensor object.
+More and more libraries have been developed to extend NumPy's concept of N-dimensional arrays to the new domains of numerical computing.
+Namely these features come in the form of multi-device (`CPU`, `GPU`, `XLA` etc.) support and autograd engines for the array/tensor.
 One such framework is PyTorch, and it has been my go-to for research in machine learning during the last couple of years.
 The reason simply is due to this extra saccharinity along with some other machine learning specific modules (`torch.nn`, `torch.optim` etc.) it has to offer.
 A few eminent array/tensor libraries include `CuPy`, `Tensorflow`, `MXNet`, `JAX` etc.

 Henceforth, let's just call all of them **"array provider"** libraries.